djhunt-ibm/agentic-ai-client-bootcamp/usecases/order-to-cash/practitioner_docs/hands-on-lab.md

 27. On the agent configuration page, scroll down to the **Toolset** section or click the **Toolset** shortcut, then click **Add tool**.

 28. As explained earlier, watsonx Orchestrate supports multiple approaches for adding tools to agents.
 For the Order Management Agent, you will leverage the **Import** functionality like you did earlier.
-Click the **Import** tile.
+Click the **Import from file** tile.

 29. On the Import tool page, drag and drop the **order_management.yml** spec file provided by your instructor and click **Next**.